restlet/restlet-framework-java/plugins/internal/com.noelios.restlet.example/src/com/noelios/restlet/example/readme.txt

 List of examples:
 -----------------

+Misc package:
- - SimpleClient: Simple HTTP client calling the simple server
+ - SimpleClient  : Simple HTTP client calling the simple server
- - SimpleServer: Simple HTTP server invoked by the simple client
+ - SimpleServer  : Simple HTTP server invoked by the simple client
+ - TestConverter : Simple Restlet displaying the raw HTTP "Accept" header

+Tutorial package:
  - Tutorial02a : Retrieving the content of a Web page
  - Tutorial02b : Retrieving the content of a Web page (detailled)
  - Tutorial03  : Listening to Web browsers